Pastels and Natural Light

-Bill Cone Bill has been painting outdoors for over 12 years, and has exhibited his work in
+Bill Cone Bill has been painting outdoors for almost 20 years, and has exhibited his work in

 For those staying at the Field Campus, plan to arrive on Sunday to settle in to your accommodations.
 We can get acquainted that evening during and after dinner.
 Class proper begins the following morning at 8 AM From Tues. - Thur, we will schedule pre-breakfast outings (weather permitting) to catch some morning light.
 Class ends midday on Friday.

 Please note that if you have materials and a setup you are comfortable with, you are welcome to use that.
 It is important that you be reasonably familiar with your gear, and that you are able to carry it for up to a half mile or so.
 For those that need a simple field kit, study the list below, and pick up the items you need.
 Keep it portable.
 You'll have more choices outdoors if you're able (and willing) to hike a short distance to find the best view.
 Having the right equipment will make a difference.

 - Pastels: I use a variety of soft pastels that are compatible with each other, Primarily Terry Ludwig, Blue Earth, and Unison, with some Sennelier and Schmincke.
 Any mid-size set of landscape colors will be a good starting point.
 Bring as many colors as you are comfortable hiking a short distance with.
 You can always leave some in camp.